 The sheer size of the internet has created a very saturated domain marketplace in which it is practically impossible to register 3-4 letter combos, single word, or even popular double word domain names.

-Rather, expired domains start out as domains that are not going to be renewed.
-This happens quite frequently as people forget to renew their domain names or just don’t want to spend the money.
+Expired domains start out as domains that are not going to be renewed.
+This happens frequently as people forget to renew their domain names or don’t want to spend the money.

-When this happens, the domain registrar (where the domain name was initially registered) will grant a 30 day period that the domain owner can still renew their domain.
+When this happens, the domain registrar will grant a 30 day period in which the owner can still renew their domain.

 Following this period, the domain name becomes ‘expired’ and is then entered into auction by the domain registrar.